ECO423 Advanced Derivatives

 - appreciate strengths and weaknesses of popular risk measures, like "the Greeks", Value at Risk and Expected Shortfall

-- formulate, interpret, and work with continuous-time price models (diffusions)
+- formulate, interpret, and work with continuous-time models (diffusions)

 - critically evaluate and implement financial risk management methods